aheward/TestFactory/README.md

   # These are some example attributes...
   attr_accessor :title, :id, :link, :status, :description

+  # Your data object has to know about Watir's browser object, so it's passed to it here, along
+  # with a hash containing all the attributes you want the data object to have
+  def initialize(browser, opts={})
+    @browser = browser

     # Put any attributes here that you don't want to always have to define explicitly...
-  DEFAULTS = {
+    defaults = {
       :title=>"My Data Title",
       :description=>"My Data's Description"
       # ...
     }

-  # Your data object has to know about Watir's browser object, so it's passed to it here, along
-  # with a hash containing all the attributes you want the data object to have
-  def initialize(browser, opts={})
-    @browser = browser

-    # The set_options line combines the DEFAULTS
+    # The set_options line combines the defaults
-    # with any options you passed explicitly,
+    # with any options you passed explicitly in opts,
     # then turns all the contents of the options
     # Hash into YourDataObject's class instance variables
-    set_options(DEFAULTS.merge(opts))
+    set_options(defaults.merge(opts))

     requires @id # This line allows you to specify any class instance variables that must
                  # be explicitly defined for the data object